Comprehensive analysis of Granola's strengths and weaknesses based on real user feedback and expert evaluation.

 The biggest difference is the no-bot approach: Granola captures audio locally from your device rather than sending a bot to join the call.
 Beyond that, Granola takes a hybrid approach where your own typed notes during the meeting are combined with the AI transcript to produce richer output.
 It's designed to feel like a notepad (similar to Apple Notes) rather than an enterprise transcription dashboard, which makes it faster to set up and more pleasant to use day-to-day.
 The trade-off is that it currently has fewer native integrations than those more mature platforms.

 Granola includes customizable templates for common meeting formats including customer discovery calls, user interviews, 1-on-1 meetings, pitch meetings, and standups.
-Each template structures the AI output differently—for example, a sales call template might organize notes into sections like 'About Them,' 'Key Takeaways,' 'Budget & Timeline,' and 'Next Steps,' while a 1-on-1 template might focus on action items and follow-ups.
+Each template structures the AI output differently—for instance, a sales call template might organize notes into sections like 'About Them,' 'Key Takeaways,' 'Budget & Timeline,' and 'Next Steps,' while a 1-on-1 template might focus on action items and follow-ups.
 You can also create your own templates to match your team's specific workflows.

 Yes.
 Granola includes an AI chat feature that lets you query your meeting transcripts conversationally.
 After a meeting ends, you can ask questions like 'What were the action items?', 'What objections did they raise?', 'What's their budget?', or 'Write a follow-up email.'
 The AI uses the full transcript plus your personal notes to generate answers, so you can extract specific information without re-reading the entire meeting record.
 Granola describes this as 'AI chat that already knows what you're working on.'